Skip to content

 Market-by-market access snapshot

 United States.
-An estimated 6 million+ patients are now on a GLP-1 for obesity, up from 1.5 million in 2023.
+An estimated 6 million+ patients are now on a GLP-1 for obesity, up from about 2 million in early 2024 โ€” roughly a tripling in two years.
 Commercial insurance coverage is expanding but uneven.
 Medicare kicks in July 1.

 South Korea.
 Wegovy (์œ„๊ณ ๋น„) runs 210,000โ€“370,000 KRW/month out of pocket; it's not covered by national health insurance for obesity.
 Mounjaro (๋งˆ์šด์ž๋กœ) is similarly priced at 200,000โ€“300,000 KRW/month.
 Crackdowns on overseas purchasing (ํ•ด์™ธ์ง๊ตฌ) have intensified through 2025โ€“2026.